tinnightcap/nubis-docs/training/nubis-overview.md

 First, when a user logs onto an instance it is immediately marked as tainted.
 Thereafter upon login the message of the day (MOTD) will reflect the tainted status.
 There is no mechanism for un-tainting a resources.

-Second, the instance will automatically terminate and auto-scaling will re-spawn it.
+Second, the instance will automatically terminate after a grace period, and auto-scaling will re-spawn it.
 This provides you with a pristine, un-tainted resource.
 This is controlled with two keys in Consul.
 The first key controls how much time passes between an instance being marked tainted and termination.
 The second key can be used to disable termination of resources environment wide.
 This will not disable resource tainting, a resource is considered tainted regardless of weather tainted resource termination is enabled.

 Implementation details can be found by reading the comment on [this pull request](https://github.com/nubisproject/nubis-base/pull/443).
 The tainting logic can be reviewed [here] (https://github.com/gozer/nubis-base/blob/09413f26dd94c02fdacc8d3725a96e480bbe45ea/nubis/puppet/files/nubis-tainted) and the termination script can be seen [here](https://github.com/gozer/nubis-base/blob/09413f26dd94c02fdacc8d3725a96e480bbe45ea/nubis/puppet/files/nubis-taint-reap).